shouldsee/luckmake/README.md

 ## Improvements/Changelog:

+- [todo] better LSC with stdout stderr with
 - [todo] fix tests for "luckbd" instead of "pyluckbd"
 - [port] Python is not the best language for writing a build system because of its poor portability.
 I am using python because it is more expressive than a static yaml/json file.
 It would be